An evolving objective function for improved variational quantum optimisation: Ascending-CVaR

 To reach this conclusion we tested four different functions, a \emph{sigmoid}, a \emph{linear}, an \emph{exponential} and a \emph{logarithmic} (see Figure \ref{fig:different_functions}) on VQE-CVaR${_{\alpha_t}}$ with various different ascending rates.
 All functions were tested on all three problems.
 The metrics used were the magnitude of the overlap with the optimal solution, the success rate (i.e. the number of times where it succeeds to achieve a non-negligible overlap) as well as the average time taken to achieve at least $10\%$ overlap (for details see \ref{methods}).

-The linear ascending, Eq. \eqref{eq:lin_ascending}, and the sigmoid ascending, Eq. \eqref{eq:sig_ascending}, functions have the most steady behavior, outperforming the other two types on the majority of instances.
+The linear ascending, Eq. \eqref{eq:lin_ascending}, and the sigmoid ascending, Eq. \eqref{eq:sig_ascending}, functions have the most steady behavior as it can be seen in Figure \ref{fig:different_functions_portfolio}, outperforming the other two types on the majority of instances.
 The sigmoid was slightly slower in terms of speed, which is why we mainly used the linear one.
-However, as we will discuss in the next section, it appears to be better in some classes of problems especially on harder instances with $\sim 50$ qubits.
+However, as we will discuss in the next section, it appears that it may be better in some classes of problems especially on harder instances with $\sim 50$ qubits.
 It seems that in those cases, the optimiser is doing better spending the majority of its iterations on low $\alpha$ values and thus the sigmoid performs better.

 It is worth noting that increasing $\alpha$ to $\alpha = 1$ where it becomes the expectation value is not necessary.
 The whole point of variational algorithms is to achieve a constant non-negligible overlap with the optimal or near-optimal solution.
 For that reason one could only vary $\alpha$ until it reaches a threshold $\epsilon$ truncating the optimisation and reducing the number of iterations by a considerable amount.